 Here is a comparison to the original version.

 The Arduino MEGA 2560 mini rev3 is based on the ATmega2560 micro controller more powerful than the Arduino Uno as its brother.
 It has 54E / S (15 of which are PWM), 4 serial ports (UART) and 16 analog inputs.
 The pinout is as follows

 Arduino Mega 2560 Pro and RobotDyn Mini

 The original Arduino Mega is not very compact.
 The Arduino Mega 2560 Pro developed by RobotDyn measures only 55 x 38 mm.
 The Pro Mini version is even more compact.
-As it does not ship a USB / UART converter, the card is only 38x52mm.
+As it does not ship a USB / UART converter, the board is only 38x52mm.